Thinking for yourself

-A person who cannot think and do for themselves spends their life working, to pay for the goods and services they consume - a very profitable arrangement for producers of consumable goods and services.
+A person who cannot think and do for themselves spends their life working to pay for the goods and services they consume - a very profitable arrangement for the producers of consumable goods and services.

 To me, independent thinking means—among other things— questioning everything, seeking out unbiased information, and drawing our own conclusions.

 Having drawn our own conclusions, next is to act on them, to experience the results of our actions, learn from them, and try again.

 This is the process of learning—of building autonomy and self-determination—that we mostly leave alone in very young children.